Thoughtscript/academic_papers/README.md

 # Licensing and Use:

-You are required to cite these resources per standard convention.
+You are required to cite these resources per standard academic convention.

-This material and all contents herein are protected under the Creative Commons NC-ND 3.0 license: https://creativecommons.org/licenses/by-nc-nd/3.0/
+This material and all contents herein are protected under the [Creative Commons NC-ND 4.0 license](https://creativecommons.org/licenses/by-nc-nd/4.0/).

-A copy of this license is included in the root of this repo.